2024 Highlights

 +

-Adopt ESG Framework for DRR.U
+Adopt ESG Framework

-Communicate sustainability strategy and commitment across company and key external stakeholders
+Communicate sustainability strategy across the company and to key external stakeholders

 Delegate implementation to Sustainability and ESG team

-Reports to the Governance, Compensation and Environmental Committee
+Report to the Governance, Compensation and Environmental Committee

 -